gianlucazani/COMP3221_assignment2/README.md

 up|{next_proof}
 ```
 ### The ```hb``` command
-The ```hb``` (heartbeat) command is exchanged by server roles of the peers in the network and it used for polling other peer's blockchains.
-This is done in order to continuously and constantly agree on the blockchain.
+The ```hb``` (heartbeat) command is exchanged by server roles of the peers in the network and is used for polling other peers' blockchains.
+This is done to continuously and constantly agree on the blockchain.
 Every 5 seconds each peer sends to all other peers the ```hb``` command.
-Upone reception of this command, a peer will convert its blockchain to json and will send it back to peer who sent the ```hb```.<br><br>
+Upon reception of this command, a peer will convert its blockchain to JSON and will send it back to the peer who sent the ```hb```.<br><br>

 When a blockchain is received, it is checked if its length is greater than the one I own, if it is greater than it is checked that all the _exceeding blocks_ are valid (i.e. contain only valid transactions), and if this is true then my blockchain gets updated with the received, longer, valid one.<br><br>
 What we mean by _exceeding blocks_ is represented by the blue blocks in the image below: